marysiaebe/artificial-data-binary-classification/README.md

 ## Overview

-This project presents a binary classification solution developed as part of a Machine Learning course.
+This project implements a binary classification pipeline developed as part of a university Machine Learning course.
 The objective was to build a predictive model with the highest possible balanced accuracy using an artificially generated dataset containing informative features hidden among a large number of irrelevant variables.

 The project follows a complete machine learning workflow, including data validation, feature selection, model comparison, hyperparameter optimization and final prediction generation.